SourceCE/SourceMP/README.md

 # Source SDK 2013 Community Edtion

 This is a variation of Source 2013 with community changes to make the game look, run, and play more efficiently and add tools for developers.
-Some examples are fixing env_projectedtexture, adding Biohazard's ShaderEditor, and more.
+Some examples are implementing PBR, adding Biohazard's ShaderEditor, and more.

 If you want to help contribute, message Wazanator on Steam or on Discord, or join our Discord server: https://discord.gg/FZqp7Cf